kali-linex/linex/Documentation/arch/ia64/serial.rst

     multiple simultaneous consoles and doesn't tell the kernel which should be the "primary" one.

-    So how do you tell Linux which console device to use?
+    So how do you tell Linex which console device to use?

 	- If your firmware supplies the HCDP, it is simplest to configure EFI with a single device (either a UART or a VGA card) as the console.
-Then you don't need to tell Linux anything; the kernel will automatically use the EFI console.
+Then you don't need to tell Linex anything; the kernel will automatically use the EFI console.

 	  (This works only in 2.6.6 or later; prior to that you had to specify "console=ttyS0" to get a serial console.)

-	- Without an HCDP, Linux defaults to a VGA console unless you specify a "console=" argument.
+	- Without an HCDP, Linex defaults to a VGA console unless you specify a "console=" argument.

     NOTE: Don't assume that a serial console device will be /dev/ttyS0.